frennkie/kiosk-pi/README.md

 # kiosk-pi

-## install basic tools and update os
+## update OS, install Xserver, ligthdm, browser and do basic config

 Run `either` this script (which will install vim and git)